mwhickson/tuipod/README.md

 In the never-ending quest to find the "perfect" podcast player, I often try to create my own.

-This particular endeavor follows a particularly mediocre experiment using ChatGPT to see how far I could get.
+This particular endeavor follows a particularly mediocre experiment using ChatGPT to see how far towards a functional application I could get.

+This implementation utilizes Python and Textual -- but no ChatGPT.

 ## Features